British Columbia car insurance calculator.

 • Where the car is parked overnight: Ideally, your car is parked overnight in a private garage.
 If the car is parked on the street or in an open-air driveway, it’s at a higher risk of environmental damage and/or theft.

-• The number of kilometers driven to work or school one way (each day): The number of kilometers you drive each day will impact your car insurance premium.
+• The number of kilometres driven to work or school one way (each day): The number of kilometres you drive each day will impact your car insurance premium.

 Driver information

-Next, you’ll be asked some questions about yourself and your driving history.
+Next, you’ll be asked questions about yourself and your driving history.

 • Where you live: The ICBC divides up the province into territories, as congestion varies based on location.
 Urban drivers generally pay more for car insurance than rural ones.